 1. What is a Feedback & Complaints Mechanism

-A feedback and complaint mechanism (FCM) is a set of procedures and tools formally established (ideally across programs and linked to other monitoring processes) which:
+A Feedback and Accountability Mechanism (FAM) is a set of procedures and tools formally established (ideally across programs and linked to other monitoring processes) which:

 - solicits and listens to, collates and analyzes feedback and complaints from members of the community where CARE works about their experience of an intervention provided by CARE and its partners;